cp3402-students/project-team-11/deployment.md

 # How to deploy code.
+ *** How to deploy the site "needs more explantion***

 # Introduction

-Using serval code to help deploy code within strandard operations.
+Using several method's to help deploy code within strandard operations.

+# Production deployment